FlorianEagox/WeeaBlind/README.md

 Coqui TTS and Pyannote diarization will also both perform better if you have CUDA set up on your system to use your GPU.
 This should work out of the box on Linux but getting it set up on Windows takes some doing.
 This [blog post](https://saturncloud.io/blog/how-to-run-mozilla-ttscoqui-tts-training-with-cuda-on-a-windows-system/) should walk you through the process.
 If you can't get it working, don't fret, you can still use them on your CPU.

-The latest version of Python works on Linux, but Pyannote is a bit finnicky with that.
-3.8.10 seems to work fine on Windows
+The latest version of Python works on Linux, but Spleeter only works on 3.10 and Pyannote can be finicky with that too.
+3.10 seems to work the best on on Windows.
+You can get it from the Microsoft Store.

 ### Setup from Source
 To use the project, you'll need to clone the repository and install the dependencies in a virtual enviormonet.